DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ## Salaried teacher training courses

-You can apply for a [salaried teacher training course](/funding-and-support/salaried-teacher-training).
+Non-UK citizens can apply for a [salaried teacher training course](/funding-and-support/salaried-teacher-training).
 On this type of course, you will not pay a fee, and you can earn money while you train in a school.
 However, these courses are limited in number and very competitive.

+You will also need a [visa or immigration status](/non-uk-teachers/visas-for-non-uk-trainees/#skilled-worker-visa) allowing you to work in the UK.

 [Find teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses).

 ## Financial support for non-UK trainee languages and physics teachers

-There are 3 types of financial support you can get if you’re interested in training to teach languages and physics:
+There are 3 types of financial support you can get if you’re interested in training to teach languages or physics:

 * an international relocation payment worth £10,000 for French, German, Spanish and physics
 * bursaries worth up to £28,000 for languages and physics